Back to blog

 There is only one safe rule:

-The safest tweet deletion tools never ask for your password because they don't need it.
+The safer tweet deletion tools do not ask you to hand them your password because they do not need it.

 How Delete My Tweets works (no password sharing)

-[Delete My Tweets](/) works by running locally on your own computer, using your existing browser session.
+Delete My Tweets keeps the deletion workflow on your own computer, using your existing browser session.

 What this means: